christopherhjung/c-compiler/impl_ideas/README.md

 The `parser.h` and `parser.cpp` files contain parts of the implementation of a c4 parser.
 On the one hand, they contain the declarations of generally helpful methods that you might want to implement to use them for parsing.
-On the other hand, they contain the `parseSpecDecl()` method with helper methods that parse a declaration specifier followed by a declarator or an abstract declarator.
+On the other hand, they contain the `parseSpecDecl()` target with helper methods that parse a declaration specifier followed by a declarator or an abstract declarator.

 These methods also contain constructor calls for the abstract syntax tree, which you need to implement or replace with your own AST construction.
-Do observe the TODO inside the `parseSpecDecl()` method that you will need to implement for your AST.
+Do observe the TODO inside the `parseSpecDecl()` target that you will need to implement for your AST.

 You should extend the `Parser` class with more methods that parse an entire